shekarramaswamy4/github-bot/README.md

 # github-bot

-This repo is a demo of how a Github bot can summarize and review pull requests.
-The actual code of the bot is in `github-app`, and is deployed as a Github App using the [probot library](https://probot.github.io/).
+This repo is a demo of how a Github app can summarize and review pull requests.
+The actual code of the app is in `github-app`, and is deployed as a Github App using the [probot library](https://probot.github.io/).

 The code in github-app also spins up a local webserver as well as a webhook proxy using `smee.io`.

-There are two key piece of functionality to the bot:
+There are two key piece of functionality to the app:

 - Autosummarization of python files that were in a PR.
 When a PR is opened, the `shekar-bot` automatically summarizes the changes
 - Approval of a PR on demand.
 If you type in `shekar-bot review`, `shekar-bot` will automatically approve the PR with a friendly comment.

+Check out [this sample PR](https://github.com/shekarramaswamy4/github-bot/pull/7) or the demo video below to see it in action.

 ## Demo Video